Server Performance Tuning

 This document was translated by ChatGPT

-• Check CPU and memory bottlenecks through the DeepFlow Server Dashboard.
-If they are maxed out, it indicates a non-server bottleneck.
+• Check CPU and memory bottlenecks via the DeepFlow Server Dashboard.
+If they are fully utilized, it indicates a non-server bottleneck.

-• Use the following query to determine Clickhouse write performance:
+• Use the following queries to determine ClickHouse write performance:

 FROM system.query_log